arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 +++

-This post contains complete font awesome icons list with their CSS icon class names & CSS content value codes & step by step tutorial to use font awesome icons in HTML pages.
+This post contains complete font awesome icons list with their CSS icon class names, CSS content value codes & step by step tutorial to use font awesome icons in HTML pages.

 In font awesome 5.9 version we have around 1534 free icons.